-Ecology Scavenger Hunt - you must share your work on your IUSD Google Drive account with me by midnight August 21st (day before school begins) using our AP Biology Summer Google Classroom Code [wgncc37]
+1. Ecology Scavenger Hunt - you must share your work on your IUSD Google Drive account with me by midnight August 18th (day before school begins) using our AP Biology Summer Google Classroom Code [pij6su2z].
+Questions?
+Email Mr Knight

-Mr Knight's email: davidknight@iusd.org
+Mr Knight davidknight@iusd.org

 Find and take a "selfie" with each item.
-Write a 3-4 sentence description to go with the selfie that includes a definition of the term represented by your image, but is not solely a definition.
-Explain how your image exemplifies the term or concept.
+Write a 4-5 sentence description to go with the selfie that includes a definition of the term represented by your image, but is not solely a definition.
+Explain how your image represents the term or concept.
+Image must actually show term, not just the possibility of the term.
 Create a Google doc or Google slide, doc., or a ppt. with the images and descriptions.
 You need to be in the shot-if you cannot be in the photo due to the angle, put your UNI ID in the frame No taking images off the internet!
 Each photo can only count for one item on the list but you have choices (see example).
+No repeat photos allowed.